cmu-sei/kaiju/docs/DisAsmImprovements.md

-# CERT Disassembly Improvements
+# Disassembly Improvements

-CERT Disassembly Improvements is a Ghidra analyzer that improves the accuracy of the disassembly output produced within Ghidra.
+CERT Kaiju Disassembly Improvements is a Ghidra analyzer that improves the accuracy of the disassembly output produced within Ghidra.

 This analyzer should be run prior to any other CERT Kaiju tools.
 Most tools rely on